About me

 I am a registered member of the British association of counselling and psychotherapy (BACP), and I adhere to their framework of ethical practice.
 I offer a warm, safe and confidential space for you to explore whatever is troubling you without judgement.

 Through our working together, you can gain a greater awareness and understanding of what is going on for you.
 Within a safe and therapeutic environment, conflicting feelings, self defeating thoughts and unhelpful patterns of behaviour can be explored, made sense of and processed.
-New ways of viewing yourself and your relationships, can help you feel more empowered, hopeful and confident, improving self worth to seize opportunities that may currently feel out of reach.
+New ways of viewing yourself and your relationships, can help you feel more empowered, hopeful and confident, improving self worth to accept opportunities that may currently feel out of reach.

 Counselling Style

 Intergrative counselling means I use a range of therapeutic approaches, depending on the individual needs of the client.
-My counselling style is relational and person centred as I believe the client can find their own solutions, at their own pace, when the therapeutic conditions for change are in place.
+My counselling style is relational and person centred as I believe the client can find their own solutions, at their own pace, when the therapeutic conditions for change are present.
 My practice is trauma informed, which is designed to reduce the negative impact of traumatic experiences and enhance positive physical and emotional wellbeing of clients.

 Fear and shame can leave people feeling isolated and uncomfortable in sharing their problems with others.
 My approach is sensitive and supportive, with an emphasis on building trust and safety within the therapeutic relationship.
 This foundation facilitates clients to build capacity and resilience to explore and develop all parts of themselves.